 Morgan Hurd is a Chinese orphan girl who was abandoned by her biological parents after she was born.
-Hurd spent 11 months at an orphanage in Wuzhou City, Guangxi, China, before she was adopted by Sherri Hurd from Newark, Delaware, United States.
+Morgan Hurd spent 11 months at an orphanage in Wuzhou City, Guangxi, China, before she was adopted by Sherri Hurd from Newark, Delaware, United States.
 Under Sherri’s love and nurturing, the former abandoned little girl has grown to be a world gymnastics champion.
-Her Chinese ethnicity, adopted background, and her accomplishments have given rise to her popularity among Chinese people around the world.
+Her Chinese ethnicity, adopted background, and accomplishments have given rise to her popularity among Chinese people around the world.

-At age 3, Hurd was enrolled in gymnastics and at age 7, she joined a gymnastics team.
-Despite the fact that gymnastics is a challenging individual sport that requires endurance and tenacity, Hurd was attracted to the varieties and difficulties of the gymnastics routines.
+At age 3, Morgan Hurd was enrolled in gymnastics and at age 7, she joined a gymnastics team.
+Despite the fact that gymnastics is a challenging individual sport that requires endurance and tenacity, Morgan Hurd was attracted to the varieties and difficulties of gymnastics routines.
 Through the years of setbacks and success, Morgan Hurd’s mother has supported her unconditionally.
-Since the early days of Hurd’s life, her mother has always been a source of encouragement, love, and respect.
-Hurd fondly told a story about her mother.
+Since the early days of her life, her mother has always been a source of encouragement, love, and respect.
+Morgan Hurd fondly told a story about her mother.
 One day, in a supermarket, someone asked her mother: “How much is the adopted girl?”
 Her mother responded without hesitation: “Priceless!”

 At the Gymnastics World Championships in Montreal, Canada, in October 2017, Morgan Hurd won the World all-around individual championship at the age of 16, which was her first world championship.
 The championship title was a surprising victory, as she was only expecting to rank within the top 10, but never did she expect to win the championship.
 Since then, she has won medals after medals in individual and team events in major international competitions.
 First, she won the gold medal team championship in the Doha Gymnastics World event in Qatar in 2018, then she won the individual all-around championship in Chicago in 2018; the Tokyo Gymnastics World Cup in 2019; the team gold medal at the Pacific Rim Gymnastics Championship in Medellin, Colombia, in 2018; the team gold medal at the Pan American Games in Lima, Peru, in 2019.
 On top of those winnings, she also won many individual silver and bronze medals.